sidharthponram916/tortuga-soc/ReadMe.md

 ## Technologies

 ### Frontend Development
+- I used `Nuxt.js` and `TailwindCSS` to build all components of the application
-I used `Nuxt.js` and `TailwindCSS`, and also used `FontAwesome Icons` throughout the app to contribute to a clean user experience.
+- I also utlized `FontAwesome Icons` throughout the app to contribute to a clean user experience.

 ### Backend Development
 - I used `TypeScript` to write my backend scripts and `MongoDB` to store all user data and notification caches.